JEreth/archiCap/README.md

 You can always edit your environment in **My Profile*

+Currently the tool comes with predefined environments for:

+- Decentralized Analytics Landscapes
+- Data Lakes
+- AI & Machine Learning Architectures

+Have fun with exploring the examples.

 ### Add a new predefined environment to archiCap

 This tools provides the flexibility to save and load a set of predefined elements that serve as a collection in certain scenarios.